What Does it Take to Be a Sociologist?

 Speaking: Talking to others to convey information effectively.

 In the United States, there were 3,500 jobs for Sociologist in 2016.
 There is little to no growth in job opportunities for Sociologist.
-There will be an estimated 300 positions for Sociologist per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Sociologist are Florida, Wisconsin, and New York.
 Watch out if you plan on working in Oregon, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.